david-dick/firefox-marionette/README.md

 - os - The desired operating system, known values are "linux", "win32", "darwin", "freebsd", "netbsd", "openbsd" and "dragonfly"
 - version - A specific version of firefox, such as 120.
+- arch - A specific version of the architecture, such as "x86\_64" or "aarch64" or "s390x".
 - increment - A specific offset from the actual version of firefox, such as -5

 These parameters can be used to set a user agent string like so;